clublettreurs/cure-script/config/docs/en/16-てみる-や-particle-から-particle-exclusive-and.md

 While -ない, as its negative form is quite adjectival ([**see this**](https://japanese.stackexchange.com/a/5092)).
 It doesn't really matter how it’s translated, only if you wanted to be more technical as per Dolly’s way of rough translation & to more clearly show the difference between 見られる & 見える. **Check lesson 54.**
 :::

-**- we apply it not to the person who's able to see, but to the thing that's able to be seen.** And of course we've covered this, haven't we, in our lesson on the potential. *(Lesson 10)*
+**- we apply it not to the person who's able to see, but to the thing that's able to be seen.** And of course we've covered this, haven't we, in our lesson on the potential.<sup>[[10]](./10-helper-verbs-the-potential-helper-verb.md)</sup>

 ![](../media/image203.webp)